grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 As I wrote this review I came to the conclusion that there are five core elements of urban fantasy roleplaying games:

 1. Monsters are real and hidden (goes without saying)

 2. The Darker World

 3. The Conspiracy

 4. Factions

 5. Conflict

-So it seemed a sensible idea to structure the review around them.
-There are fictional and meta aspects for each of these elements, and that seems like solid base on which to discuss _Curseborne_.
+It seems sensible to structure the review around them.
+I'll be looking at the fictional and meta aspects of each of these elements.
 The fiction adds a degree of consistency and realism that ground the setting, while the meta aspects support the fantasy of playing a monster.

 #### 1. Monsters are Real